-Spring 2021 classes begin the week of April 19.
+Winter 2022 classes begin the week of January 17.

 About JASCO Japanese Language Class Levels

-JASCO Japanese language classes beginning with Japanese 2 use the Marugoto book series developed by The Japan Foundation.
+JASCO Japanese language classes from Beginning Japanese I and beyond use the Marugoto book series developed by The Japan Foundation.
 These textbooks have been developed in accordance with the JF Standard for Japanese-Language Education.
 According to the JF Standard website:

 "The levels of the JF Standard are not based on what kind of grammar you know, or how many words or kanji you know, but what kind of tasks you can accomplish using Japanese.
 These Can-dos, beginning with "I can ...", describe ability at completing tasks, and are divided into six levels from A1 to C2.
 These six levels are the same as those used in the CEFR, so it is possible to understand your Japanese proficiency using levels that are common with those used for other languages.